Regarding Graphics Files:

-Since retirement in 2010, however, I have been taking more classes at City.
+Since retirement in 2010, however, I have been taking more classes.
 I try to post at least something from each of those.
 There has been a world of development between Photoshop 5.0 and CS6 (and beyond).
-Consequently, I recently took the Art Department’s Photoshop class at City and picked a few more techniques.
+I also took the Art Department’s Photoshop class at City and picked a few more techniques.
 The previous semester I had finally buckled down and taken a class in Adobe Illustrator.
 About time, too.
 My poor old copy of FreeHand 10 wouldn’t survive another system upgrade.
 I have also taken some classes at Santa Monica College.

 The Fandom stuff is still mostly Harry Potter related, but there are at least a couple of other unrelated files, and there may be more, eventually.
 A number of the things here are variously modified clip art but I did put at least some work into all of them.